peterbenoit/ProjectTemplate2025/README.md

 ### scripts/

+-   **generate-icons.py**: Python script for generating various website icon sizes from a source image, including transparent background options.
 -   **project-dump.js**: Example script for automating project-related tasks, such as exporting or summarizing project data; used for passing project files/folders to ChatGPT for evaluation.
+-   **update-sitemap.js**: Automatically updates the `lastmod` date in sitemap.xml to the current date during build processes.
+Works with any build tool (Vite, Webpack, Next.js, etc.).

 ## Contributing